Classical guitar: Sizes

 The modern full-size classical guitar has a scale length of around 650 mm, with an overall instrument length of 965–1016 mm.
 The scale length has remained quite consistent since it was chosen by the originator of the instrument, Antonio de Torres.
 This length may have been chosen because it's twice the length of a violin string.
 As the guitar is tuned to one octave below that of the violin, the same size gut could be used for the first strings of both instruments.

 Smaller-scale instruments are produced to assist children in learning the instrument as the smaller scale leads to the frets being closer together, making it easier for smaller hands.
 The scale-size for the smaller guitars is usually in the range 484–578 mm, with an instrument length of 785–915 mm.
-Full-size instruments are sometimes referred to as 4/4, while the smaller sizes are 3/4, 1/2 or 1/4.
+Full-size instruments are sometimes referred to as 4/4, while the smaller sizes are 3/4, 1/2, 1/4, and even as small as 1/8 for very small children.
+However, there is not a standardized set of dimensions for fractional guitars, and their size difference is not linear from a full size guitar.